yclas/guides/docs/Technical-modify-cache.md

 But you will write down in a paper every match and next time someone asks you for that information you wont need to go to the library and you will have the results in seconds.

-That’s exactly what the cache does!
+That’s exactly what the cache does.

 ### Where is it implemented?